keiyoushi/keiyoushi.github.io/website/docs/guides/getting-started.md

 Uninstall all existing extensions.
 You will not get extension updates otherwise.

 ### Adding the repository
-For all modern variants of Tachiyomi (Tachiyomi, TachiyomiSY, TachiyomiJ2K, TachiyomiAZ, Mihon), click the button below to add the repository:
+For all modern variants of Mihon (TachiyomiSY, Komikku, Yokai, TachiyomiJ2K, TachiyomiAZ), click the button below to add the repository:

 <AddRepoButton />